B2C: Definition, challenges and explanations

 B2C, or Business to Consumer, refers to a business model where a company sells its products or services directly to end consumers.

-No, B2C encompasses both physical store sales and e-commerce via the Internet.
+No, B2C encompasses both sales in physical stores and e-commerce via the Internet.

-What are the main challenges of the B2C model?
+What are the main challenges facing the B2C model?

-The main challenges include fierce competition, price pressure, and the logistical management of a large volume of customers.
+Main challenges include strong competition, pricing pressure, and logistics management of a large volume of customers.

 Do you have an entrepreneurial project?